-The Monsoon wind farm is a 600MW onshore wind project being developed in the southern part of Laos.
-It is the first and the largest wind farm to be developed in the country and the first cross-border renewable energy project in the ASEAN area.
+The Monsoon wind farm is a 600MW onshore wind project developed in the southern part of Laos.
+It is the first and largest wind farm to be developed in the country and the first cross-border renewable energy project in the Association of Southeast Asian Nations area.

-The $950m project is being developed by Monsoon Wind Power, which was established by a group of companies including Mitsubishi through its subsidiary Diamond Generating Asia, ACEN Renewables International, Impact Electron Siam (IES), STP&I, BCPG and SMP Consultation.
+The $950m (K20.96tn) project was developed by Monsoon Wind Power, which was established by a group of companies including Mitsubishi through its subsidiary Diamond Generating Asia, ACEN Renewables International, Impact Electron Siam (IES), STP&I, BCPG and SMP Consultation.

 Earlier development was carried out by Impact Energy Asia Development (IEAD), a joint venture of Mitsubishi (55%) and BCPG (45%).